Help Your Chonky Pet Lose Weight

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

 It’s common for people to be advised to put their pets on a weight reduction program, but many people decline to participate.
 Why?
-Some of that may be because of the effort it takes to help out pets lose weight.
+Some of that may be because of the effort it takes to help our pets lose weight.
 It takes careful consideration of food type and amount as well as the attention to extra exercise — weight loss is a big project.
 But another reason may be that people are just not convinced that their pet needs to be any lighter.

-“Healthy treats may include green beans, baby carrots, celery sticks, or apple slices,” Teller said.
+“Healthy treats may include green beans, baby carrots, celery sticks, or apple slices,” Dr. Teller says.
 “There also are other ways to treat pets besides food; many pets may be satisfied with some attention, whether that is a game of fetch, a catnip toy, or a chin scratch.
-Your veterinarians can make recommendations on healthy treat options as well.
+Your veterinarians can make recommendations on healthy treat options as well.”

-Pet parents with an overweight dog also should consult with their veterinarian to set a weight loss plan that is best for their animal.
-As a general rule, Teller says that a gradual reduction in body mass is safest.
+Pet parents with an overweight dog also should consult with their veterinarian to set a weight-loss plan that is best for their animal.
+As a general rule, Dr. Teller says that a gradual reduction in body mass is safest.

-If your dog is hesitant to get moving, Teller also recommends ruling out underlying health problems that may make exercise painful for them.
-“Dogs that are extremely overweight or obese may have an orthopedic problem, such as a torn cruciate ligament or herniated disk, that causes pain or discomfort with exercise,” says Teller.
+If your dog is hesitant to get moving, Dr. Teller also recommends ruling out underlying health problems that may make exercise painful for them.
+“Dogs that are extremely overweight or obese may have an orthopedic problem, such as a torn cruciate ligament or herniated disk, that causes pain or discomfort with exercise,” Dr. Teller says.
 “Rule out or treat underlying medical problems and talk with your veterinarian about an appropriate exercise plan.
 Some dogs may benefit from a few sessions of physical therapy to gain better mobility.”

-“One more way that owners can help their pets is to feed the pet’s entire daily food supply in puzzle toys,” says Teller.
+“One more way that owners can help their pets is to feed the pet’s entire daily food supply in puzzle toys,” Dr. Teller says.
 “This is both mentally and physically stimulating.
 The pet will need to figure out how to get the food out of the toy.
 This will also make the pet eat more slowly, thus helping the pet to stay satiated for longer periods of time.”

-Although saying no to a begging pet may be difficult, the health of a beloved animal is well worth the discipline.
-“Remember that animals that maintain at a healthy weight throughout their lifetime can live an additional two years over that of an overweight pet,” says Teller.
+Although saying “no” to a begging pet may be difficult, the health of a beloved animal is well worth the discipline.
+“Remember that animals that maintain at a healthy weight throughout their lifetime can live an additional two years over that of an overweight pet,” Dr. Teller says.
 “That two years is worth the effort to keep your pet at a healthy weight.”

 A study found that smart feeders and digital scales are successful tools in cat weight-loss programs.